See the previous chapter…

 Note that the “true course” is often shown as COG “Course over Ground” or CMG “Course Made Good” on your GPS plotter.

-Another example: let's say the compass rose on the nautical chart gives a variation of 2° 50' E in 2022, with a correction of 0° 04' E per year.
+Another example: we find from the compass rose on the nautical chart a variation of 2° 50' E in 2022, with a correction of 0° 04' E per year.
 In 2024 this variation is estimated to be 2° 58', nearly 3° east; if we sail 90° on the chart, the steering compass would read 87°.

 A paper or digitized nautical chart can feature multiple compass roses: use the nearest one to obtain the magnetic variation.